Healthcare Kaizen: Continuous Improvement for Everyone

 Instructors

-Mark’s motivation is to humbly help others learn how to improve and sustain performance.
-In his healthcare work, this means improving the quality of care and patient safety, while also reducing cost and improving the workplace experience.
-Across multiple sectors, goals also improving the customer or patient experience, to help the development of leaders and employees, and to build stronger, more adaptive organizations for the long term.
+Mark helps others learn how to improve and sustain performance.
+In his healthcare work, this means improving the quality of care and patient safety while reducing cost and improving the workplace experience.
+Across multiple sectors, goals also include improving the customer (or patient) experience, helping develop leaders and employees, and building more robust, adaptive organizations for the long term.

 Books and Publications

-Mark has also co-authored a second book, titled Healthcare Kaizen: Engaging Front-Line Staff in Sustainable Continuous Improvements, which is also a Shingo Research Award recipient.
-A newly revised and condensed edition, The Executive Guide to Healthcare Kaizen: Leadership for a Continuously Learning and Improving Organization is also available.
+Mark has also co-authored a second book, titled Healthcare Kaizen: Engaging Front-Line Staff in Sustainable Continuous Improvements, and is also a Shingo Award Recipient.
+A revised and condensed edition, The Executive Guide to Healthcare Kaizen: Leadership for a Continuously Learning and Improving Organization, is also available.

 Education

-From 2005 to 2009, Mark was a senior consultant with ValuMetrix Services, then a division of Johnson & Johnson, where he led many successful improvement projects with sustainable results in the United States, Canada, and England.
+From 2005 to 2009, Mark was a senior consultant with ValuMetrix Services, then a division of Johnson & Johnson, where he led many successful improvement projects and coached leaders in the United States, Canada, and England.

 From June 2009 to June 2011, Mark was a Senior Fellow with the Lean Enterprise Institute.
-In that role, he served as the Director of Communication & Technology for the Healthcare Value Network, a collaboration of healthcare organizations from across North America, a partnership between LEI and Catalysis (formerly the ThedaCare Center for Healthcare Value).
-Today, Mark is a faculty member, instructor, and trainer for organizations including LEI, Catalysis, and Studer Group.
+In that role, he served as the Director of Communication & Technology for the Healthcare Value Network, a collaboration of healthcare organizations across North America, a partnership between LEI and Catalysis (formerly the ThedaCare Center for Healthcare Value).

 Speaking and Teaching

 Mark is a popular speaker at conferences and private company events.
-Mark has been a speaker and coach for organizations across the U.S., in multiple provinces across Canada, and other countries including Finland, Holland, Sweden, Japan, Thailand, and China.
+Mark has been a speaker and coach for organizations across the U.S., in multiple provinces across Canada, and in other countries, including Finland, Holland, Sweden, Brazil, Japan, Thailand, and China.

-He has guest lectured at schools including MIT, Wharton, the UT Health Science Center Clinical Safety and Effectiveness course, and Ohio State University and has served as a faculty member for the ThedaCare Center for Healthcare Value and the Institute for Healthcare Improvement.
+He has guest lectured at schools including MIT, Wharton, the UT Health Science Center Clinical Safety and Effectiveness course, and Ohio State University.
+He has served as a faculty member for the Lean Enterprise Institute, Catalysis, and Studer Group.
 He has been quoted and interviewed in many publications, including Health Affairs and the New York Times.
-Mark is also a speaker for Studer Group.

 Honors and Boards